sabertazimi/awesome-notes/computerScience/virtualization/virtBasicNotes.md

 - fragmentation mitigation
 - fine-grained per-page protection

-- Big-memory workloads pay a cost of pagebased virtual memory: substantial performance lost to TLB misses
+- Big-memory workloads pay a cost of page based virtual memory: substantial performance lost to TLB misses
 - Big-memory workloads are long-running programs, receive little benefit from virtual memory optimizations whose primary goal is to allow quick program startup, such as demand paging
-- Big-memory workloads cosume almost all memory resources, are sized to match memory capacity
+- Big-memory workloads consume almost all memory resources, are sized to match memory capacity
 - Big-memory workloads isolate from other services, have one (or a few) primary process(es)